-Table Q2: Prescriptive Equipment Program (GNI) Issues, Risks and Risk Management Strategy

-Program Issues Risks Management Strategy Higher up-front costs for high-efficiency equipment.
+Dive Equipment Program (GNI) Issues, Risks and Risk Management Strategy Program Issues Risks Management Strategy Higher up-front costs for high-efficiency equipment.
 Decision makers chose cheaper, less efficient equipment Payback or IRR for projects is too long for customers Restricted amount of capital available, energy using equipment not a priority for business Make customer operations more attractive with higher efficiency equipment installed.
 Offer incentives and programs to reduce payback and IRR for business owners.
 Educate customers on long term benefits of energy-efficiency, available incentives and other programs that may help.
 Equipment is typically replaced only upon failure.
 Customers see no need to replace functioning equipment.
 Customers not informed on most efficient-equipment available when the need to replace it is immediate, and some more efficient-equipment may have longer delivery time that would affect customer operations.
 Educate and encourage trade allies and owners to replace equipment in order to obtain rebates and start realizing energy savings sooner.
 Educate trade allies and customers on energy efficient choices available before equipment fails and encourage equipment replacement planning for their business.
 Energy-efficiency is not commonly prioritized by the customer or building owner.
 High-efficiency equipment is viewed as being too expensive and/or too complicated.
 Owners not informed on how their facility uses energy.
 Existing debt.
 Need to attend to fluctuating commodity prices.
 Servicing existing debt may limit funds to purchase new efficient equipment.
 Provide information to customers on value of energy-efficiency Offer planning assistance and incentives to enhance energy savings.
+Training is not a priority Customers nor trade allies understand importance nor have time to participate in training. • Promote the importance of value of training.